-I hope you got some useful information out of this Sedona Guide.
-It is a beautiful place with friendly, helpful people and stunning sceneary.
+I hope you got some useful information out of this itinerary for 5-days in Sedona.
+It is a beautiful place with friendly, helpful people and stunning scenery.
+Have a look at Spectacular Sedona for some Sedona photo inspiration.
 You will be glad you went!

 I’d love your support in helping to grow my travel community so I can keep doing what I love.
-If you enjoyed this post (or others) please share and subscribe to my email list for more Seeing Sam right to your inbox.
+If you enjoyed this post please share it with others and let me know in the comments below.
 Cheers!